prasunanand/gsoc_blog/sciruby_blog.md

   end
 ```

-Currently, Hessenberg transformation for an NMatix has not been implemented.
+Currently, Hessenberg transformation for NMatix-JRuby has not been implemented.

 ## **Other dtypes**

-We have tried implementing float dtypes using jblas FloatMatrix.
-We here used jblas instead of commons math as Commons Math uses Field Elements for Floats and we may have faced issues with Reflection and TypeErasure.
-However, we had issues with precision.
+We have tried implementing float dtypes using jblas FloatMatrix.  jblas was used instead of Commons Math as the latter uses Field Elements for Floats and it had some issues with Reflection and TypeErasure.
+However, it resulted errors due to precision.

 ## **Code Organisation and Deployment**

-To minimise conflict with the MRI codebase all the ruby code has been placed in /lib/nmatrix/jruby directory. /lib/nmatrix/nmatrix.rb decides whether to load nmatrix.so or nmatrix_jruby.rb after detecting the Ruby Platform.
+To minimise conflict with the MRI codebase all the ruby code has been placed in */lib/nmatrix/jruby* directory. */lib/nmatrix/nmatrix.rb* decides whether to load *nmatrix.so* or *nmatrix_jruby.rb* after detecting the Ruby Platform.

-The added advantage of this is at run-time the ruby interpreter must not decide which function to call.
-The impact on performance can be seen when running programs which intensively use NMatrix for linear algebraic computations(e.g. mixed-models).
+The added advantage is that the ruby interpreter must not decide which function to call at run-time.
+The impact on performance can be seen when programs which intensively use NMatrix for linear algebraic computations(e.g. mixed-models) are run.

 ## **Performance**
 We have benchmarked some of the NMatrix functionalities.
-The following plots compare the performance between NMatrix-JRuby, NMatrix-MRI and NMatrix-MRI using LAPACKE/ATLAS libraries.
+The following plots compare the performance between NMatrix-JRuby, NMatrix-MRI and NMatrix-MRI using LAPACK/ATLAS libraries.

-The lower the slope of the curve, the better is the performance.

 Note:

-1. Addition and subtraction are not supported by LAPACKE/ATLAS.
+1. Addition and subtraction are not supported by LAPACK/ATLAS.
-2. NMatrix - MRI relies on LAPACKE/ATLAS for calculating determinants and LU Decomposition(lud).
+2. NMatrix-MRI relies on LAPACK/ATLAS for calculating determinants and LU Decomposition(lud).

 ![Alt Matrix Addition](https://github.com/prasunanand/gsoc_blog/blob/master/img/sciruby_blog/plots/add.png?raw=true "Fig.3.
 Matrix Addition")